shellspec/shellspec/README.md

 #### `When` - evaluation

-Evaluation executes shell function or command for verification.
+Evaluation executes a shell function or command for verification.
 Only one evaluation can be defined for each example and also can be omitted.

 See more details of [Evaluation](docs/references.md#evaluation)